Dadaauth/backend-zone-app/README.md

 # backend-zone-app
-The repository for the backend zone app for leanring initially created for GDSC bootcamp students
+The repository for the backend zone app for learning initially created for GDSC bootcamp students